NUKnightLab/SensorGrid/PLANNING.md

   3. You will need an Adafruit Feather Tripler proto board (https://www.adafruit.com/products/3417)

 **Do you need WiFi?**

+(Note: WiFi development is currently on hold.
+Support TBD)

   **No:** The proto board selected above will be your base (or simply a single-stack configuration if no-extra proto).
 Thus your configuration is one of:
   1. Single-stack